mmanchee/jsRomanNum/README.md

 ## TTD Steps

-  Overall concept -
- [] - Take the ones place, identify and convert to roman numerals.
+ [x] - Take the ones place, identify and convert to roman numerals.
+ [x] - Take all other places, and convert.
+ [x] - Handle any unexpected/wanted inputs.

 ## Known Bugs